 - Property hunter: Catherine Ziegler, property hunter at Home Select

-- Area: Paris 15th arrondissement, Commerce, Convention, and Vaugirard neighborhoods
+- Area: Paris 15th arrondissement, Commerce, Convention, and Vaugirard neighbourhoods

-- Property type: 3-bedroom, 55 sqm, 5th floor without elevator
+- Property type: three-room flat, 55 sqm, 5th floor without a lift

 - Initial budget: 460,000 euros